ogri-la/strongbox/README.md

 Strongbox supports installing addons using URLs from addon hosts.

 Addons installed this way are always available regardless of the catalogue you've selected.

-For example, an addon imported from Github will be available even if you otherwise use Curseforge addons exclusively.
+For example, an addon imported from Github will be available even if you otherwise use Wowinterface addons exclusively.

 Click `File` from the top menu and select `Import addon` and paste the URL of the addon you want to install.